RungeZhai/LGBadgeButton/README.md

 `LGBadgeButton.m`

-Ther are 4 properties you can set:
+There are 4 properties you can set:

 ```objective-c
 @property (nonatomic, copy) IBInspectable NSString *badgeText;